eBay/NSTSuite/NSTTutorials/UITestCodeGeneration/README.md

 Additionally, we need to create and set up a mapping CSV file with the following columns, with the name of the file prefixed with `nstToFuiMappings`.
 For example, if creating a mapping file for IOS platform UI test code generation, the file should be called `nstToFuiMappingsIos.csv`.
 See this module's [resources](src/test/resources) for two example files for iOS and Android.

+The following are the column headers, in order, that must be adopted in the mapping CSV file:

 ```csv
 SERVICE,API,PLATFORM_REQUEST_TYPE,NAVIGATION,ENTRY,IMPORTS,MEMBER_FIELDS
 ```